MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # 2021-09-29
 - Remove check `isMinPlayersLive()` in `setLive()` for low sequence sensitivity
 ```
-- minigame dont' have to use `live` always (can finish game with another condition(e.g. wait for time limit))
+- minigame dont' have to use `live` always (can finish game with another condition(e.g. wait for play time))
 - When player leave a minigame: `isMinPlayersLive()` is checked automatically
 // e.g.
 if(!this.isMinPlayersLive()) {